duckietown/docs-brown/book/doc-sky/05-project2-ukf/40-one-spatial-dimension-ukf.md

 ### In Simulation

+To run your UKF with simulated drone data, you first have to make sure that your `pidrone_project2_ukf` package is in the `~/ws/src` directory on your drone.
+Then, in `~/ws`, run `catkin_make` to build your package.
+By running this command, you will be able to run ROS and access nodes from your package.
+If you experience issues with `catkin`, please do not hesitate to reach out to the TAs.

+Then, in `~/ws/src/pidrone_project2_ukf/StateEstimators`, run the command `chmod +x *`, which will make all of your state estimators executable and capable of being run with the `rosrun` command.

-To run your UKF with simulated drone data, run ROS as usual with the `pi.screenrc` file in `pidrone_pkg`.
+Next, run ROS as usual with the `pi.screenrc` file in `~/ws/src/pidrone_pkg`.
 Upon start-up, go ahead and terminate the IR and flight controller nodes, as these would conflict with the drone simulator's simulated sensors.
-In a free screen, navigate to the `pidrone_project2_ukf` repository and run the following command:
+In the `` `5`` state estimator screen, terminate the current process and then run the following command:

-    duckiebot $ python state_estimator.py --primary ukf2d --others simulator
+    duckiebot $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE

+with your computed estimate of your IR sensor's variance that you used to determine the $\mathbf{R}$ matrix in your UKF in place of `IR_VARIANCE_ESTIMATE`.
 This command will automatically run your 2D UKF as the primary state estimator, along with the drone simulator.
 The EMA filter will also be run automatically with the 2D UKF, since the 2D UKF does not provide a very complete state vector in three-dimensional flight scenarios.
 This will also by default allow you to compare the output of your UKF to the EMA filter on altitude.
+Note the `--student` flag, which ensures that your UKF script is run.

 Now in the web interface, once you connect to your drone, you should see four curves in the **Standard View** of the Height Readings chart as in [](#height_readings_standard_view).